 One of the unique benefits of the MSc in Health: Science, Technology and Policy program is the Interdisciplinary Health Research Project.
 This research project is comparable to a graduate-level thesis and requires a comparable level of investment in time and effort.
 A critical focus of this program is to train students to work in interdisciplinary teams.
 Therefore, research will be completed in collaboration with external partners including, but not limited to, government, corporate, or community health institutions.
 Examples of past, current and future research projects are below:

-We are current accepting applications to the MSc in HSTP program, for Fall 2022 admissions.
+We are current accepting applications to the MSc in HSTP program, for Fall 2023 admissions.
 All applicants must review the proposed research projects and provide project preference rankings in their online application.
-The preliminary application deadline is February 1st, 2022, and the final deadline (if space remains) is August 1, 2022.
-Click here to review the proposed research projects for the 2022-24 cohort
+The preliminary application deadline was February 1st, 2023, and the final deadline (if space remains) is August 1, 2023.
+Click here to review the proposed research projects for the 2023-25 cohort

 - Mitochondrial Patient Registry

 The objective of this project is to continue with the development of the registry of mitochondrial patients in Canada as part of the MitoCODE platform.
 This will entail expanding on the research questions that resulted from the scoping review of the existing patient registry platforms.
 The secondary objective is to analyze the available electronic health records to begin to uncover links between mitochondrial and inflammatory/immune diseases.

 - To promote and assess healthy active living among children and youth